Freakwill/pyrimidine/docs/source/API Reference.md

 ## Populations

-The population classes are inherited from `BasePopulation`.
+The population classes are inherited from `BasePopulation`. `SGAPopulation` is the standard population for GA.

 ## Chromosomes

-The chromosomes as an array of genes, could be regarded as the unit of genetic operations.
+The chromosomes as an array of genes, could be regarded as the unit of genetic operations. `BinaryChromosome` is used frequently.